JOSHUA HALE | THE HOLISTIC TECH WIZARD

 Systemic Independence

-A Gonzo memoir of religious exile, chemical mysticism, and the long journey home to oneself
+A Gonzo memoir of religious exile, chemical mysticism, and the long walk home to myself.

-Each chapter drops you into pivotal moments without airbags: the judicial committee interrogation, the first needle, the meditation hall breakthrough, the corporate awakening, the moment I realized my daughter would never experience institutional education.
-Raw, unsanitized, occasionally uncomfortable.
+Every chapter drops you into a pivotal moment with no airbags: the judicial committee, the first needle, the crack of light in the meditation hall, the corporate wake-up, the morning I realized my daughter would never sit in an institutional classroom.
+Raw, unsanitized, uncomfortable in spots.

-But also unexpectedly funny.
-Because if you can't laugh at the absurdity of human systems trying to contain infinite consciousness, you'll end up crying.
-And I've done enough of that for several lifetimes.
+It's also funnier than it has any right to be.
+Because if you can't laugh at human systems trying to cage something infinite, you'll cry instead.
+And I've done enough of that for a few lifetimes.

 The Invitation

-If you're feeling the walls of your current reality pressing in, if you sense there's something beyond the scripts you've been handed, if you're ready to stop optimizing within broken systems and start building alternatives, we should talk.
+If the walls of your current reality are starting to close in, if you can feel there's something past the scripts you were handed, if you're done optimizing inside broken systems and ready to build the alternative, let's talk.

 Ready to discuss your own exit strategy?